Cowtown Guitars: Owners

-Jesse and Roxie Amoroso are musicians who have performed together in the Las Vegas based rock bands Crazy Chief, Pigasus, and The Loud Pipes.
+Jesse and Roxie Amoroso are musicians who have performed together in the Las Vegas-based rock bands Crazy Chief, Pigasus, and The Loud Pipes.
 They were married in the home of Roxie's parents on June 6, 2006.
 Together, they have three children, one of whom is named Gibson Felix after the famous guitar manufacturer.
 Self-proclaimed "soul-mates," the couple have been known to dress similarly in public while together.
 In 2019, the couple are headed toward divorce.

 In October 2005 Jesse and Roxie opened The Clubhouse, a large rehearsal facility that was run by the couple's production company Revenge Therapy Productions.
 The 3 story building contained eight rehearsal rooms of varying sizes, with a single large rehearsal room on the top floor equipped with a considerable amount of amenities and a view of the Las Vegas Strip.
 Epic Records band Mudvayne was a client of The Clubhouse before it eventually closed when a partner of the Amoroso's pulled out.

 Jesse Amoroso is a guitarist, formerly of Crazy Chief, The Loud Pipes, Cyanide Blues, and Pigasus, a band Jesse once described as sounding like "God screaming at the top of his lungs".
-Jesse is also co-owner of Cowtown Guitars with wife Roxie.
+Jesse was also co-owner of Cowtown Guitars with wife Roxie.
 His main expertise lies in vintage stringed instruments and amplifiers, which he frequently appraises for the reality television series Pawn Stars on the History Channel.
-When asked by the Las Vegas Sun to comment on his marriage, Jesse said, "It's kind of a blessing and a curse, because you’re in a relationship with someone who's a musician and understands being in a band and stuff, but you also don’t have that voice of reason that some people do."
+When asked by the Las Vegas Sun to comment on his marriage, Jesse said, "It's kind of a blessing and a curse, because you're in a relationship with someone who's a musician and understands being in a band and stuff, but you also don't have that voice of reason that some people do."